-This question was initially posted at BizBuySell.com Community as to how to sell a home-based business or how to sell a one-person operation?
+This question was initially posted at BizBuySell.com Community about "How to sell a home-based business?", or "How to sell a one-person operation?"

 There is very little difference between selling this kind of business, as opposed to any other, larger enterprise.
 The issue at hand is, to whom do you sell such a business?
 The method of selling is not necessarily a concern, but certainly the Buyer and the transition are key elements that need to be carefully considered.